Lend a Hand: Volunteering Creates Happiness

 Head Start of Lane County children and families have benefited from many volunteers, donors, and sponsors by offers of materials, time, activity and money.
 Volunteers help reach us reach our goal to help children become independent, self-confident, inquisitive learners.
 The activities planned, the way the environment is organized with toys and materials, daily schedules and transitions are designed to compliment the curriculum and give children a successful start in school.

-Complete the Volunteer application and contact the Volunteer Coordinator to schedule two orientations.
+What more information – check out the Volunteer Brochure (English / Spanish)or complete the Volunteer application and contact the Volunteer Coordinator to schedule two orientations.
 The first orientation is administration related, the second is site level orientation to learn the ins and outs of the classrooms.
 Volunteers are never given sole responsibility for children and are not counted in the adult/child ratio.

 SEEKERS is a volunteer training program that offers free, on-the-job training as a Head Start / Early Head Start Teacher.
 SEEKERS must be able to maintain regular attendance, attend weekly training and complete a work practicum in HS or EHS classrooms.